me9hanics/painter-network-exploration/README.md

 - Mesoscopic analysis: community-attribute statistics
 - Visualizations

+To my understanding, this is the *largest "painter network from historical geographical data"* constructed and analyzed.
+Connection of artists / painters is typically done via coexhibitions, such as in the [paper](https://www.science.org/doi/10.1126/science.aau7224) of Barabási and Fraiberger et al. (2018), or in my joint work [here](https://github.com/me9hanics/e-flux_scraping_coexhibition_networks) using e-flux coexhibition data.
+This project rather tries to reconstruct the historical connections based on temporal and locations information of painters, which is extracted into my dataset (PainterPalette) from Wikidata.

  The PainterPalette dataset provides information on ~10000 painters from antiquity to today's age, with various biographical, geographical and stylistic data.
 From this, a network of painters is constructed, cleaned, and analyzed.
 Statistical measures of painter attributes are also computed.
 Then, communities in the network are detected using a (nested) stochastic block model (SBM), and attributes across the communities are compared (such as differences in female representation).

 ![Painter communities](images/painter_communities_nested_blockmodel.png)